 At both an individual and an enterprise level, there is a constant tug of war happening.
 We want best-of-breed products.
 But we also want a one-bill-to-pay solution.

 The data integration landscape is no different.
-In this era of perishable, high-volume data on multi-cloud, force-fitting old processes and tools to meet new business needs can lead to inefficiency and cost overruns.
-For long-term benefits, your data architecture should be flexible and agile enough to serve new use cases and do so with the most promising technology available at that time and point.
+In this era of perishable, high-volume data on multi-cloud, force-fitting old processes and tools to meet new business needs won’t work.
+It will instead lead to inefficiency and cost overruns.
+Gone are the days of focusing on processing data from one system.
+For long-term benefits, your data integration architecture should be flexible and agile.
+This enables you to serve new use cases with adaptable enterprise integration solutions.
+To do so, you need to use the most promising data integration solutions available instead of a legacy system.

-Data warehouse and lake: The evolution of data warehouses and data lakes has been one of the biggest influences on data integration strategy.
-Storage and processing of data are decoupled in modern data warehouses enabling cheaper storage and faster processing on cloud platforms.
+The evolution of data warehouses and data lakes has had one of the biggest influences on data integration strategy.
+Storage and processing of data are decoupled in modern data warehouses.
+This enables cheaper storage and faster processing on cloud platforms.
 You can regulate the storage cost with a tiering system of data, based on accessibility.
-To speed up processing of any amount or kind of data you can make use of massively distributed and parallel processing.
+Massively distributed and parallel processing speeds up the processing of any amount or kind of data.

-Autonomous data integration: There is no denying the fact that infusing artificial intelligence in your overall data and integration management system will make your team more productive and your processes more efficient.
+It’s undeniable that infusing artificial intelligence in your overall data and integration management system will make your team more productive and your processes more efficient.
 But what if you could level up and achieve autonomous data integration with machine learning and predictive analysis?
 Imagine if you had an optimization engine that would run on auto pilot to significantly bring down your operational costs over time?